Ballylanders

 Mitchelstown, on the R513 road.
 The 2022 census recorded a population of 337 people.
 The village is in a townland and civil parish of the same name.

 Name

 Historically the name translates as "de Londra's town" and is most likely of Norman origin and referring to a popular Anglo-Norman derived family surname of "Landers" or alternatively "de Londra" can give its translation as "Town of the Londoner".

 Amenities

 There is a holy well close to the village which is the focal point of the Pattern day, held annually on 15 August, this is one of the major such fair days in the locality.
-In 2011 The Wolfe Tones performed in the marquee during the pattern festival.

 The present-day Catholic parish church is of a modern circular design.
 The first church in the village was a Church of Ireland church, dated to the 19th century, is still in existence today as a private dwelling house.
 The arches of the church are still visible from the inside and are preserved for aesthetic value.